Hacks at the Massachusetts Institute of Technology: Famous hacks

-One classic hack involved a police car with its flashing warning lights operating.
+One classic hack occurred on May 9, 1994, involving a police car with its flashing warning lights operating.
 The unusual aspect of this hack was its position—on top of MIT's Great Dome.
-The car was found to be a gutted, junked, heavy Chevrolet, painted meticulously to match the MIT Campus Police patrol cars.
+The car was found to be a gutted, junked, heavy Chevrolet Cavalier, painted meticulously to match the MIT Campus Police patrol cars.
 The car's number was pi.
 Its license plate read "IHTFP", the abbreviation for MIT's unofficial slogan.
 A dummy dressed as a campus patrolman was seated inside with mug of coffee and a box of donuts.
 Some years later, the police car has now been semi-permanently re-installed in the Stata Center as an all-time classic.

 Due to MIT's proximity to Harvard, many hacks involve the annual Harvard–Yale football game.
 Because of the Cambridge rivalry between MIT and Harvard, hackers often are found at the games, and they have come up with some of the most famous hacks in the Institute's history.

 One such notable hack attempt targeting the 1948 Harvard–Yale football game involved the use of primer cord.
 One night shortly before the game MIT students snuck into the Harvard stadium and buried primer cord just under the field.
 The plan was to burn the letters MIT into the middle of the field during the game.
 However, their work was uncovered by groundskeepers and disabled.
 During the game the hackers were apprehended while wearing heavy coats on a fair-weather day.
 The coats were lined with batteries, obviously intended to be used to detonate the primer cord.
 An apocryphal story is that an MIT dean came to their defense, opening his own battery-lined coat and claiming that "all Tech men carry batteries"; an MIT dean did show up, but he was not wearing batteries.
 This phrase has since become common among MIT students.

 The Harvard-Yale football game was again the target of MIT hackers in 1982 when a large weather balloon painted with "MIT" all around was inflated, seemingly from nowhere, in the middle of the field.
 The next day the Boston Herald ran the headline "MIT 1—Harvard–Yale 0: Tech Pranksters Steal the Show".
 The 1982 Harvard–Yale hack earned acclaim as winner of "Hack Madness", a March Madness-themed contest sponsored by the MIT Alumni Association in 2014 to determine "the greatest MIT hack of all time".